-Ghamami’s work has broadly focused on financial economics, quantitative finance, and on the interplay of finance and macroeconomics.
+Ghamami’s work has broadly focused on the interplay of finance and macroeconomics, financial economics, and quantitative finance.
 His work on banking, asset management, risk management, economic policy, financial stability, financial regulation, and central clearing has been presented and discussed at central banks.
 He has been an advisor to the Bank for International Settlements and has worked as an expert with the Financial Stability Board on post-financial crisis reforms in 2016 and 2017.
 Ghamami has also served on the National Science Foundation panel on Financial Mathematics in 2017 and 2018.

 Ghamami has also been a visiting scholar at the Department of Economics at UC Berkeley, a senior quantitative researcher at MSCI, a quantitative researcher at Barclays, an adjunct professor at the University of Southern California, and a post-doctoral researcher at CREATE Homeland Security Center.